 Rob Infantino is the founder and CEO of Openbay, an online marketplace for auto repair.
 We recently spoke with Rob about why auto repair prices can vary from shop to shop.
 We learned what steps you can take to avoid overpaying for auto repairs.

-Tell us a bit about yourself.
 Why did you choose to create Openbay?

-I had spent my career in enterprise software and after EMC acquired my last company (now owned by Dell), I brought my car into the service center.
+I brought my car into the service center.
 I’ve always worked on my own vehicles and I knew I’d needed an alignment because the tires were wearing unevenly.
 It’s a relatively minor service and should have cost about $200.
 Instead, the service advisor returned with a 12-page estimate for $4,000 worth of “necessary” repairs that I knew were unwarranted.
 So I declined the service.

 I went home to search online for a way to connect with local auto repair centers.
 There was no simple way to compare, book, and pay for auto repair online – so that was the genesis of Openbay.